JiheeSon/CSE351_Exercise3/README.md

 The dataset is a .csv file with three colums; tweet id, label and a tweet data.
 * A tweet id is an integer value for identifying each tweets.
 * A label is used for classifying each tweets as love or hate.
 A tweet is labeled as 0 if it contains racist or sexist comments and 1 if it does not contains racist or sexists comments.
-* A tweet data is string value of tweet comments that users have posted.
+* A tweet data is a string value of tweet comments that users have posted.

 ## Approach for solving problem
 We used the following approach to solve the data challenge.